easydatawarehousing/ruby_measure_responsetime/README.md

 Then run the test by specifying the number of iterations (N) and optionally a 'Run-ID'.
 The Run-ID is simply an integer greater than zero added to each record of the output .csv file.
-It is currently not used in the generated report but might be useful for detailed analysis.
+It is currently only used for coloring the generated memory plot but might be useful for detailed analysis.

     bin/test_all_rubies.rb rodauth 1000 1